-The District is in the process of negotiation with Colorado Springs Fire Department on an IGA (Inter-Governmental Agreement) to take over the public safety operations of the District and lease the Colorado Centre Metropolitan District Fire House.
+The District in December of 2023 started the IGA (Inter-Governmental Agreement) with the Colorado Springs Fire Department to take over the public safety operations of the District for a fee and lease the Colorado Centre Metropolitan District Fire House.
+The District continues building a New Administration Building with a completion date in early 2024.

-The filings of the Bradley Heights Development became interim customers of the District under the current IGA (Inter-Governmental Agreement) with the City of Colorado Springs.
-The interim connections are anticipated to cease within the next one to two years because Colorado Springs Utilities is in the process of installing major water transmission mains to serve the land within their service area.
+The filings of the Bradley Heights Development continue to become interim customers of the District under the current IGA (Inter-Governmental Agreement) with the City of Colorado Springs.
+The interim connections are anticipated to cease within the next year or so because Colorado Springs Utilities is in the process of installing major water transmission mains to serve the land within their service area.